The SQL NON EQUI JOIN uses comparison operator instead of the equal sign like >, <, >=, <= along with conditions.

 Sample table : customer

-To get 'ord_num' and 'ord_amount' columns from 'orders' table aliased as 'a' and 'cust_name' and 'working_area' columns from 'customer' table aliased as 'b' after joining said two tables with following condition -
+To get order number and order amount columns from orders table aliased as 'a' and customer name and working area columns from customer table aliased as 'b' after joining said two tables with following condition -

-1. 'ord_amount' of 'orders' table matches any of the 'opening_amt' of 'customer' table,
+1. order amount of orders table matches any of the opening amount of customer table,

 the following sql statement can be used :